 Dually-Employed at Penn State

-In the past, the University allowed employees to both be covered under the same health care plan of the employee with the lower salary.
-For 2018, this will change when dual-employed Penn State employees would like to be cover under one medical plan (dental and vision plans are not affected).
-The following changes will take effect on January 1, 2018.
+In the past, the University permitted employees to both be covered under the same health care plan of the employee with the lower salary.
+In 2018, this practice changed.
+When dually-employed Penn State employees would like to be covered under one medical plan (dental and vision plans are not affected).
+The following changes took effect on January 1, 2018.

-- Faculty/Staff + Faculty/Staff = Must be covered under the employee with the higher salary
+- Faculty/Staff/Postdoc + Faculty/Staff/Postdoc = Must be covered under the spouse with the higher salary

-- Technical Service Employee + Technical Service Employee = Must be covered under the employee with the higher salary
+- Technical Service Employee + Technical Service Employee = Must be covered under the spouse with the higher salary

-- Technical Service Employee + Faculty/Staff = Employees can choose which one will carry the policy
+- Technical Service Employee + Faculty/Staff/Postdoc = Employees can choose which spouse will carry the policy

 Penn Staters have the following options for putting aside pre-tax dollars to help pay for medical expenses: